Many of us hate narcissists. Often, they hate themselves, too.

-If you’ve ever lived with a narcissist or worked with one, you know the way they operate can be draining at best and catastrophic at worst.
-A recent Psychology Today article summed it up nicely: Narcissists disrespect experts and boundaries, live for drama, and will throw others under the bus at a moment’s notice to further their own agenda.
+The word "narcissism" has picked up substantial traction and awareness in recent years.
+An article is Psychology Today sums it up nicely: Narcissists disrespect experts and boundaries, live for drama, and will throw others under the bus at a moment’s notice to further their own agenda.

 It was around this time that I came across an episode of the Tim Ferriss Show that featured Dr. Brené Brown.
-A world-renowned University of Houston research professor on shame resilience who has spent decades studying courage, Dr. Brené Brown’s insights first burst onto the mainstream stage with her 2010 TEDx talk on vulnerability, one of the most popular talks of all time.
+A world-renowned University of Houston research professor on shame resilience who has spent decades studying courage, Dr. Brené Brown’s insights first went mainstream in her 2010 TEDx talk on vulnerability, one of the most popular talks of all time.
 Dr. Brown's books include Daring Greatly, Dare to Lead, and Rising Strong.

-The two bestselling authors bounced back and forth on different topics in refreshingly unscripted conversation, and in this dialogue, some pretty incredible gems bubbled to the surface.
+The two New York Times bestselling authors bounced back and forth on different topics in refreshingly unscripted conversation, and some pretty incredible gems bubbled to the surface.

 Formally Defining Narcissism